RAKWireless/field-tester-server/node-red-node/README.md

 ```

 When using the higher resolution (port 11), <code>min_distance</code> and <code>max_distance</code> are reported in the <code>buffer</code> as 2 bytes each (10m resolution).

+Please note that, according to the original definition of the service, the distances (`min_distance` and `max_distance`) are values from 1 to 128 (so 250m to 32km, since they mean 250m steps).

 ## Contribute